Broadcom profit beats as demand rises from smartphone makers

-Wireless chip maker Broadcom Inc (BRCM.O) reported higher-than-expected quarterly revenue and profit, helped by strong sales of its WiFi and broadband chips to smartphone makers such as Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS).
+Wireless chip maker Broadcom Inc reported higher-than-expected quarterly revenue and profit, helped by strong sales of its WiFi and broadband chips to smartphone makers such as Apple Inc and Samsung Electronics Co Ltd.

 Shares of Broadcom, which also forecast current-quarter revenue above analysts' expectations, rose 5.4 percent in extended trading on Tuesday.